 - Picture Fill: A picture fill will fit the picture to the shape without tiling it.
 The selected image will be listed underneath the Fill Style on the Style ribbon, so you can swap it out quickly.

-In Lectora 12 and 16, you can double-click on any shape or button and begin typing text directly on the page.
+In both Lectora and Lectora Online, you can double-click on any shape or button and begin typing text directly on the page.
 To customize the look of the text, use the Text Style options on the Style ribbon.
 Choose from an existing Text Style, or select a Font, Font Size and Color.
 You can Bold, Italicize or Underline the text.
 You can also choose to left, center or right-align the text inside the shape or button.